fadden/nulib2/nufxlib/README.txt

 If you're using an environment that supports "configure" scripts, such as DJGPP, follow the UNIX instructions.

-NufxLib has been tested with Microsoft Visual C++ 6.0.
-To build NufxLib, start up a DOS shell and run vcvars32.bat to set your environment.
-Run:
+NufxLib has been tested with Microsoft Visual C++ 12 (Visual Studio 2013).
+To build NufxLib, run the "Visual Studio 2013 x86 Native Tools Command Prompt" shortcut to get a shell.
+Change to the nufxlib directory, then:

     nmake -f makefile.msc
-to build with debugging info, or
-    nmake -f makefile.msc nodebug=1
-to build optimized.

-See the makefile for comments about including zlib or libbz2.
-These need to be enabled at compile time and linked into the sample apps.

-Once the library has been built, "cd samples" and run the same command there.
-When it finishes, run "test-basic.exe".
+When the build finishes, run "test-basic.exe" to confirm things are working.

-If you want to build NufxLib as a DLL, use "makefile.dll" instead.
-If you're using zlib or libbz2, these will need to be linked into the DLL.
+If you want to have zlib support enabled, you will need to have zlib.h, zconf.h, and zlib.lib copied into the directory.
+See "makefile.msc" for more details.

-The makefile currently assumes that you will want to use zlib.dll.
+The makefile builds NufxLib as a static library and as a DLL.

 Other Notes
 ===========

-All of the source code is now formatted with spaces instead of tabs.

 If you want to use the library in a multithreaded application, you should define "USE_REENTRANT_CALLS" to tell it to use reentrant versions of